Accenture/openathon-2019-angular/lab-01/README.md

 ## Angular Material

-Angular Material allow is to create beautiful and modern Angular applications.
+Angular Material allows you to create beautiful and modern Angular applications.
 You know how important is the UI look&feel and we need something to help us.

 Angular Material is a third-party package used on Angular projects to facilitate the development process through reutilization of common components like Cards, beautiful Inputs, Data Tables, and so on.
 The list of available components is big and continues to grow as we speak.
 So, for a full reference of components with examples, check the [Official website](https://material.angular.io/).